|IBA conservation status|

 Non-bird biodiversity: None known to BirdLife International.

-BirdLife International (2019) Important Bird Areas factsheet: Shadegan marshes and tidal mudflats of Khor-al Amaya and Khor Musa.
-Downloaded from http://www.birdlife.org on 23/04/2019.
+BirdLife International (2023) Important Bird Area factsheet: Shadegan marshes and tidal mudflats of Khor-al Amaya and Khor Musa.
+Downloaded from http://datazone.birdlife.org/site/factsheet/shadegan-marshes-and-tidal-mudflats-of-khor-al-amaya-and-khor-musa-iba-iran-islamic-republic-of on 30/11/2023.